rmsk2/X16_mandelbrot/README.md

 - I thought for a while that the reason for this problem is decreasing accuracy due to the fact that the fixed point arithmetic "runs out of usable bits".
-But increasing the accuracy did not solve the problem and on top of that a reimplemantation in Go using the same fixed point approach did not show the artifacts.
+But increasing the accuracy did not solve the problem and on top of that a reimplementation in Go using the same fixed point approach did not show the artifacts.
 I am therefore pretty sure a bug remains to be found in this software.
 - Loading and saving pictures only works with a mounted SD-card image.
 I am at the moment not sure if there is anything I can do about that.